 Cooperativa Vecchia Cantina di Montepulciano boasts around 400 member estates with an approximate total of 1000 hectares of vineyard, between the provinces of Siena and Arezzo in Tuscany and Perugia in Umbria.

 The area is characterised by a geological substratum consisting mainly of marine sediments from the Pliocene and ancient Pleistocene ages.
 In the higher areas of the territory of Montepulciano, the soils are rich in sand, while at lower altitudes they are clayey-silty, medium-textured or loamy and sandy-clayey.

-The climate is typically Mediterranean with sparse precipitation during summer months.
+The climate is typically Mediterranean, with little rainfall in the summer months.

-The main varietal is Sangiovese, which is known in Montepulciano as “Prugnolo Gentile.”
-There are also various other regional varietals as well as other red grapes such as Merlot, Cabernet Sauvignon and Cabernet Franc.
-White wines and Vin Santo are produced from Chardonnay, Grechetto, Trebbiano, and White Malvasia grapes.
+The main grape variety is Sangiovese, known as “Prugnolo Gentile” in Montepulciano.
+Typical local varieties and other red grapes such as Merlot, Cabernet Sauvignon, Cabernet Franc, Canaiolo nero and Colorino are also cultivated.
+White wines and Vin Santo are made from Chardonnay, Grechetto, Trebbiano and Malvasia Bianca Lunga grapes.